neillturner/puppet-cloudwatch_monitoring/README.md

 * Red Hat Enterprise Linux 6.4
 * Ubuntu Server 13.10

-The script is written in simple Bash, so you can use it very easily.
+The script is written in simple Bash, so you can use it very easily and it uses the aws-cli.
 The script is from https://github.com/moomindani/aws-mon-linux.
 The script is almost compatible with [Amazon CloudWatch Monitoring Scripts for Linux](http://aws.amazon.com/code/8720044071969977), so you can use almost same options.

+The script also supports running instance behind an http proxy!!!

 ## Minimual Usage